danvet/danvet.github.io/_drafts/upstream-too-little-too-late.md

   for the driver on your payroll you now pay for backporting the entire subsystem - which in many cases is cheaper, but an even harder sell to beancounters.
-And sometimes not possible because other driver teams from competitors might not be on board.
+And sometimes not possible because other driver teams from competitors might not be on board and insist on not breaking the stable driver ABI for a given distro release kernel.

 Also, there just isn't a single LTS kernel.
 Even upstream has multiple, plus every distro has their own flavour, plus customers love to grow their own